eliflores/my-profile-com-mx/mysite/content/post/getting-started.md

-+++
-date = "2016-04-20T12:00:00"
+---
+date: 2016-04-20T12:00:00
-draft = false
+draft: false
-image = "banners/getting-started.png"
-tags = ["academic", "hugo"]
-title = "Getting started with the Academic theme for Hugo" math = true summary = """
+image: banners/getting-started.png
+math: true
-Create a beautifully simple academic or personal website in under 10 minutes.
+summary: "Create a beautifully simple academic or personal website in under 10 minutes.
-"""
-+++
+  \n"
+tags:
+- academic
+- hugo
+title: Getting started with the Academic theme for Hugo
+---

 The Academic theme enables you to easily create a beautifully simple academic or personal website using the [Hugo](https://gohugo.io) static site generator.